Newuniversal: Publication history

-Newuniversal imagines concepts and characters that were introduced as part of Marvel's New Universe series during the 1980s.
-The New Universe was a set of eight linked titles launched in 1986 to celebrate Marvel's 25th anniversary, and championed by Marvel's editor-in-chief Jim Shooter.
-The New Universe comics were not a long-term success, with four titles canceled after a year, and the entire line canceled by the end of 1989.
+newuniversal imagines concepts and characters that were introduced as part of Marvel's New Universe series during the 1980s.
+The New Universe was a set of eight linked titles launched in 1986 to celebrate Marvel's twenty-fifth anniversary, and championed by Marvel's editor-in-chief Jim Shooter.
+The New Universe comics were not a long-term success, with four titles canceled after a year.
+The entire line was canceled by the end of 1989.

-The original New Universe initially had no links to the Marvel Universe shared setting and did not present traditional superheroes.
-Instead, it offered "the world outside your window", a world that was identical to the real world in every respect until it was suddenly changed by the mysterious White Event, an incident that gifted some humans with inexplicable powers.
+The original series initially had no links to the shared continuity of the Marvel Universe and did not present traditional superheroes.
+Instead, the comics offered "the world outside your window," one that was identical to the historical world in every respect until it was suddenly changed by the White Event, a mysterious incident that gifted some humans with inexplicable powers.

-Ellis has stated that he doesn't "think the original creators and editors realized until it was too late—it was all a single story.
+Ellis has stated that he believed that "the original creators and editors [had not] realized until it was too late [that] it was all a single story.
 It shouldn't have been eight books (or whatever) that were eventually consolidated into ensemble miniseries.
-It was a single story that should have spun new series and serials off of it".
-Ellis has taken this approach to newuniversal, with his first storyline intentionally revolving around the four lead books of the original New Universe - Justice, Nightmask, Star Brand and Spitfire and the Troubleshooters.
+It was a single story that should have spun new series and serials off of it."
+Ellis took this approach to newuniversal, with his first storyline intentionally revolving around the four lead books of the original New Universe in Justice, Nightmask, Star Brand, and Spitfire and the Troubleshooters.
 Among the many changes that newuniversal presents is that the four main characters all possess extra-dimensional glyphs that grant them their powers.
-Also, the character Spitfire (Professor Jenny Swensen, later known as Chrome), becomes Cipher (Dr. Jennifer Swann).
+As well, the character Spitfire (Professor Jenny Swensen, later known as Chrome) becomes Cipher (Dr. Jennifer Swann).

-Artist Salvador Larroca has stated that he "wasn't a big fan" of the original New Universe, while Ellis has mentioned that he "paid little or no attention" to the New Universe books when they were first published.

-In December 2006, newuniversal #1 had sold out through Diamond Comic Distributors.
-A second printing was later released, with a new variant cover by artist Esad Ribic. newuniversal #2 had sold out and Marvel reissued the comic with a second printing again, with a variant cover by Esad Ribic.
+Artist Salvador Larroca has stated that he "wasn't a big fan" of the original New Universe, while Ellis has mentioned that he had "paid little or no attention" to the New Universe books when they were first published.
+In December 2006, newuniversal #1 sold out through Diamond Comic Distributors.
+A second printing was later released with a new variant cover by artist Esad Ribic. newuniversal #2 sold out and Marvel reissued the comic with another second printing, this time with a variant cover by Esad Ribic.
 After issue #6, newuniversal went on hiatus and Salvador Larroca left the project.

-In 2008, the story was continued with a mini-series written by Ellis, newuniversal: shockfront, which was illustrated by Steve Kurth (penciller) and Andrew Hennessy (inker).
-The shockfront series was accompanied by two one-shot stories exploring the past of the newuniversal universe: newuniversal: conqueror and newuniversal: 1959.
+In 2008, the story was continued in a mini-series written by Ellis, newuniversal: shockfront, which was illustrated by penciller Steve Kurth and inker Andrew Hennessy.
+The shockfront series was accompanied by two one-shot stories exploring the past of the universe in newuniversal: conqueror and newuniversal: 1959.

-From the first issue of newuniversal: shockfront onwards, all newuniversal comics included a statement acknowledging that the series is based on original concepts by Jim Shooter, Archie Goodwin, Eliot R. Brown, John Morelli, Mark Gruenwald and Tom DeFalco, creators who worked on the original New Universe comics.

-In 2009, Warren Ellis lost his story files in a computer accident; he subsequently announced that the project is "basically dead".
+From the first issue of newuniversal: shockfront onwards, all newuniversal comics included a statement acknowledging that the series is based on original concepts by Jim Shooter, Archie Goodwin, Eliot R. Brown, John Morelli, Mark Gruenwald and Tom DeFalco, some of the creators who worked on the original New Universe comics.
+In 2009, Warren Ellis reportedly lost his story files in a computer accident; he subsequently announced that the project is "basically dead."